tariqajyusuf/fidesdocs/pages/regulations/gpc/dev_gpc.md

 ## How does the browser transmit the GPC signal?
-    The Sec-GPC header field should only be created and set by the browser when the users Global Privacy Control preference is set to `true`.
+    The Sec-GPC header field should only be created and set by the browser when the user's Global Privacy Control preference is set to `true`.
 In this case, where the user’s preference is true, the Sec-GPC header field will be set to `1`, analogous to `true`.

     As such, a valid HTTP request passing the Global Privacy Control will look something like: